ericschulman/lab_replication/README.md

 # Overview

 This repo replicates the results from four papers.
-It also provides stylized empirical examples of testing.
+It also provides stylized empirical examples of applying the [Vuong (1989)](https://www.jstor.org/stable/1912557).
 These examples appear in [my job market paper](https://drive.google.com/file/d/14FdLzfvJzOyyH0F6itTg2TeE7dgiF9Jd/view).

 1. Present bias in collective decisions?
 This is drawn from [this](https://www.aeaweb.org/articles?id=10.1257/aer.104.12.4184) paper.
 2. Selection bias or random?
 This is drawn from [this](https://www.aeaweb.org/articles?id=10.1257/aer.96.3.847) paper.